yakaz/sysloggerl/README.md

 ## Advanced feature: The syslog wrappers

-For performance reasons, **sysloggerl** application tries to filter unwanted log messages by comparing their log level with the minimum level of the used logger.
+For performance reasons, **sysloggerl** application tries to filter out unwanted log messages by comparing their log level with the minimum level of the used logger.
 So, for a logger with a minimum log level set to `notice`, all `debug` and `info` messages will be dropped by the application.
 This avoids unnecessary UDP traffic.
 Of course this is not a mandatory.
-You could always set the minimum level of a logger to debug and let the syslog daemon do its job with respect of its configuration.
+You could always set the minimum level of a logger to `debug` and let the syslog daemon do its job with respect of its configuration.
 Internally, loggers are stored in an ETS table.
-So a lookup is required for each messages, regardless if it will be sent or not.
+So a lookup is required for each message, regardless if it will be sent or not.
 This is not really huge but on an heavily used application, such calls could be not negligible.

 Next, a typical and encouraged usage for applications that log their messages